Tuesday and Thursday 9:30am-11:15am, Thornton 102

 |An SCPD NDO student (including students enrolled in SCPD certificate program)||EE204S|

-Learning how to see and understand these activities is accomplished through case studies .
-The Case Method of Instruction is the heart of the class and is used to present specific issues faced by real companies.
+The Case Method of Instruction is used to present specific issues faced by real companies.
 Students are asked to analyze these issues, make decisions, plan future actions, and discuss their reasoning in class.
 The companies are chosen from the technology sector including consumer electronics, semiconductor, software, consulting services, and e-commerce.
-A case is chosen to highlight one or more management challenges faced by the company.
 Case studies are supplemented by frameworks and tools (see marketing example) and background readings by thought leaders

-Understanding the activities of business can provide engineers, scientists, and educators with a broader perspective on how to contribute to their organizations and achieve their career objectives.
-The curriculum is designed to build business skills and introduce a critical questioning and thinking process.
-The classroom discussion format is designed for a student centered learning experience.
-The course is fast paced, requiring extensive reading preparation and participation (see Stanford University course review and student comments)
+Understanding the activities of business will provide engineers, scientists, and educators with a broader perspective on how to contribute to their organizations and achieve their personal career objectives.
+The course requires a high level of student commitment.
+It is fast paced and requires extensive reading, preparation, and participation (see Stanford University course review and student comments

-The course point of view is operational effectiveness.
-The course is taught from the perspectives of the decision maker and those responsible for implementing the decisions.
-Students are asked to gather all relevant information, weigh the alternatives, make a decision, and explain “what they would do” to implement their decision through their own actions and the leadership of others.
+Cases are discussed from the perspectives of the decision maker and those responsible for implementing the decisions.
+Students are asked to gather all relevant case information, weigh the alternatives, make a decision, and explain “what they would do” to implement their decisions in the real world,

 Each class is conducted as a business team meeting.
 Our objective is to determine the best course of action and its implementation for the assigned case study.
 Students are the team members and the instructor is the facilitator.
-The case method is used.
-The case method of management instruction is based upon the belief that management is a skill.
+The case method of learning is based upon the belief that management is a skill.
 The best way to learn this skill is to experience it through a team simulation as opposed to a traditional lecture format.
 The collective knowledge and reasoning of the team determines the outcome of each class.
 The students decide “the right decision and course of action” in the heat of their deliberations, debate, and discussion.

-The class offers students an opportunity to practice and develop communications skills.
+The class offers students an opportunity to develop communications skills and build confidence.
 Individuals present their points of view and their decisions through oral classroom participation.
 Students should expect to be challenged by their classmates to defend their analysis, decisions, and implementation plans.
 We recommended students form a study group for all classes but it is required for one written team paper.
 Students for whom English is a second language have had excellent success in this class.